 - Did you notice a pattern in the above odd numbers list?

-- In the odd numbers list, the one's place always remains 1, 3, 5, 7, or 9.
+- In the odd numbers list, the digit at the ones place always remains 1, 3, 5, 7, or 9.

 Properties of Odd Numbers

-- Addition of Two Odd Numbers: The addition of two odd numbers will always give an even number, i.e., the sum of two odd numbers is always an even number.
+- Addition of Odd Numbers: The addition of two odd numbers always gives an even number, i.e., the sum of two odd numbers is always an even number.
 For example, 3 (odd) + 5 (odd) = 8 (even).

-- Subtraction of Two Odd Numbers: Subtraction of two odd numbers will always give an even number.
+- Subtraction of Odd Numbers: Subtraction of two odd numbers always results in an even number.
 For example, 7 (odd) - 1 (odd) = 6 (even).

-- Multiplication of Two Odd numbers: Multiplication of two odd numbers will always give an odd number.
+- Multiplication of Odd Numbers: Multiplication of two odd numbers always gives an odd number.
 For example, 3 (odd) × 7 (odd) = 21 (odd).

-- Division of Two Odd Numbers: Division of two odd numbers will always give an odd number.
+- Division Of Odd Numbers: Division of two odd numbers always gives an odd number.
 For example, 33 (odd) ÷ 11 (odd) = 3 (odd).